Formic acid: Biosynthesis

 Formic acid is named after ants which have high concentrations of the compound in their venom, derived from serine through a 5,10-methenyltetrahydrofolate intermediate.
 The conjugate base of formic acid, formate, also occurs widely in nature.
 An assay for formic acid in body fluids, designed for determination of formate after methanol poisoning, is based on the reaction of formate with bacterial formate dehydrogenase.

 Uses

 Agriculture

+Formic acid evaporator for use in beehives.

 A major use of formic acid is as a preservative and antibacterial agent in livestock feed.
 It arrests certain decay processes and causes the feed to retain its nutritive value longer.

 In Europe, it is applied on silage, including fresh hay, to promote the fermentation of lactic acid and to suppress the formation of butyric acid; it also allows fermentation to occur quickly, and at a lower temperature, reducing the loss of nutritional value.
 It is widely used to preserve winter feed for cattle, and is sometimes added to poultry feed to kill E. coli bacteria.
 Use as a preservative for silage and other animal feed constituted 30% of the global consumption in 2009.

 Beekeepers use formic acid as a miticide against the tracheal mite (Acarapis woodi) and the Varroa destructor mite and Varroa jacobsoni mite.